petrkeil/spasm/readme.md

 - `vegan` for dissimilarities, and all sorts of association indices.
 - `vario` for community variograms.

-**Before using a `spasm` function, please have a look at these packages - they may do what you need in a more standard and better way.**
+**Before using a `spasm` function, please have a look at these packages - they likely do what you need in a more standard and better way.**

 ## Installing spasm